AdaCore/training_material/courses/rust_essentials/010_rust_essentials/03-language_quizzes.rst

        };
    }

+.. container:: animate

+   :color-green:`No error`

 ----------------------------------------
-Quiz 6: Is There a Compilation Error?
+Quiz 5: Is There a Compilation Error?
 ----------------------------------------

 .. code:: Rust
+   :number-lines: 2

    fn main() {
        let mut i = 1;